manuGil/online-core/docs/source/systems-model.rst

 **Verification**, in the context of computer simulation,  is the process of confirming that the conceptual model was correctly implemented.
 It may seem obvious that when you made the conceptual model you know how to implement it.
 Yet, a lot of things can go wrong, therfore we need verification.

 **Calibration** is the process of adjustmenting of the model parameters.

 In the introduction [WAS THAT SHOWED IN THIS COURSE?] of this topic you watched the ITC evacuation model.
+.. check recorde lecture, if not remove ITC model
+.. keep in table and make generic, evacuation of any building

 Task
    Give an example of a problem during the implementation of a model that can be detected during verification.

-Task
-   Name at least one parameter that you would like to calibrate for this model.
-[WHICH MODEL?
-THE EVACUATION MODEL?]

-When you look at the diagram you see that there is a line between calibration and model definition [NOT CLEAR IN THE DIAGRAM.
-MODIFY DIAGRAM?]. **Validation** is the most difficult task; validation is the  process of proving that the model is a good representation of reality.
+When you look at the diagram you see that there is a line between calibration and model definition. **Validation** is the most difficult task; validation is the  process of proving that the model is a good representation of reality.
 Many models are not fully validated.
 Note that the diagram  shows that calibration and validation use two different datasets.

 .. attention::